What fall courses will I take?

 There are many courses at Augustana that you might not have had a chance to take: the first year is your chance to explore the curriculum, and in doing so, to explore your interests and ambitions.

 Second, look for classes that fulfill a core curriculum requirement.
-In your first term, almost any course that fulfills one of the Learning Perspectives will help move you toward graduation.
+In your first semester, almost any course that fulfills one of the Learning Perspectives will help move you toward graduation.
 If you can find a course that both looks interesting and fulfills a Perspective, then you are doing two things at once: broadening your experience and knowledge even as you work through the requirements for graduation.

 To explore requirements for specific majors, see Areas of Study.